arunasurya/academy/Bisq.md

-# Bisq DAO: Core Concepts
+# Bisq: Core Concepts

-In order to understand the Bisq DAO, you need to understand certain Bitcoin concepts.
+This is a collection of documents explaining core concepts related to Bisq including Bitcoin, Bisq DAO and public key crytpography.

 ## [Public key cryptography](pkg.md)
 To understand Bitcoin, you need to understand public key cryptography, which is at the core of Bitcoin.